-Provide plan and specification sets for the on the ground land management activities for wildlife in LRMP Sections 2, 3 and 6.
-Work will include but are not exclusive to invasive species control, grassland restoration and management, reforestation, revegetation with native species.
-See Attachment 1: LMRP ERMP Sections, 2,3 and 6.
-The design will integrate the ecological aspects of the project outlined further in the ERMP (Attachment 1), with considerations for project goals.
+Provide plan and specification sets for the on the ground land management activities for wildlife.
+Work will include but are not exclusive plan sets of the on the ground land management activities for wildlife: invasive species control, forest stand improvement, reforestation, sedge meadow restoration, revegetation, and prescribed burns, as well as Technical Specifications, Monitoring, Project Oversight, and Long Term Maintenance plans.
+See Attachment M: MRG ERMP: the design will integrate the ecological aspects of the project outlined further in the ERMP, with considerations for project goals.

 - A. Review and compile existing data, identify gaps or outdated information and reassess as necessary.
-Detailed vegetative and faunal surveys, soil and wetland maps, and further assessments completed for the LMRP Ecological Restoration & Management Plan will be provided. - B. Coordinate reviews and any necessary investigations for endangered resources. - C. Prepare Habitat Restoration Plan Sets Electronic formats (PDF, CADD, GIS).
-Set shall include: - i.
-Cover sheet and illustrations/maps - ii.
+Detailed vegetative and faunal surveys, soil and wetland maps, and further assessments completed for the MRG ERMP will be provided. - B. Coordinate reviews and any necessary investigations for endangered resources. - C. Prepare 60% Habitat Restoration Plan Sets, including early data from Hydrology Assessment, if applicable Electronic formats (PDF, CADD, GIS).
+Set shall include: - Cover sheet and illustrations/maps - ii.
 Habitat Restoration Plan organized in a manner to align with previous restoration plans utilized by MCP.
 Such plans will be provided to the consultant.
-In addition to descriptions of all proposed restoration and maintenance activities, methods, equipment, recommended management schedules/timelines, plan sets shall include Technical Specifications, a Monitoring Plan, and a Long-Term Maintenance Plan, as described above. - D. Draft cost estimate.
+In addition to descriptions of all proposed restoration and maintenance activities, methods, equipment, recommended management schedules/timelines, plan sets shall include Technical Specifications, a Monitoring Plan, and a Long-Term Maintenance Plan, as described above.